mgrog/expx/README.md

 - The authentication is a little faked, but I felt it was outside the scope to have a fully working jwt authentication just for a demo.
 It uses _a_ cookie at least.
 - I'm using React 18 RC, hopefully nothing blows up but contact me if something isn't working on your end.
 - I added a few random datasets, I'm not fully sure if they make sense from a defi perspective but they exist as a demonstration of UX possibilities.
+- Forgive me if my defi terminology is a little off.